dafishmex/ProgrammingAssignment2/README.md

             m
     }

 An example of its use is presented next.
 First, a random 3x3 matrix is done and injected into a "special" matrix called v.
-The values of such matrix are presented by the call v$get() and then the solution is presented
+The values of such matrix are presented by the call v$get() and then the solution is calculated.
+The second time that the function is called, R prints the legend "getting cached data" which comes from the calling of the cached solution path in the code.

     > source("cachematrix.R")